 All children at Parkside are offered excellent targeted classroom teaching (Quality First Teaching)

 A few children will follow specialist programmes of teaching devised with the help of outside professionals.
-These children usually will have undergone statutory assessment and have a Statement of Educational Needs or an Education, Health and Care Plan
+These children usually will have undergone statutory assessment and have an Education , Health and Care Plan

 Effectiveness of SEN provision is monitored and evaluated by teachers and the Senior Leadership Team (including the SENDCo) termly at pupil progress meetings